What marinades do

 Our 5 top chicken marinade recipes

-Whole chicken in Asian-inspired marinade
+Whole marinated chicken in a dish

 Make a Sunday roast with a difference by marinating your chicken with lemongrass, honey and fish sauce.

-Marinated chicken salad
+Chilli-lime chicken salad

-A chilli lime dressing makes an ideal marinade for chicken to go into a salad.
+A chilli-lime dressing makes an ideal marinade for chicken to go into a salad.

 Smoky chicken skewers